-Chinese basketball body halts cooperation with Houston Rockets over Hong Kong tweet
+Chinese businesses, broadcaster punish Houston Rockets over manager's HK protest tweet

 Reuters’ telephone calls to the association to seek comment went unanswered.

-Morey’s original Twitter message over the weekend included an image captioned, “Fight For Freedom.
-Stand With Hong Kong.”
-The post has since been removed and team owner Tilman Fertitta went on Twitter to distance the team from the statement.

-The Rockets could not be reached for comment outside of business hours.

-Basketball fans in China were not appeased, with many airing criticism of the Rockets on Weibo.
+Basketball fans in China voiced criticism of the Rockets on Weibo.

 “I watched the Rockets for 21 years, but I’m still a Chinese person first and foremost,” said one user in response to the basketball association’s announcement.